-Consequently, accounting actions such as accounts payable operations rank among the business processes that are reaping the fruit of innovative advancement.
-This industry has recorded revolutionary changes ever since the adoption of sophisticated technology in its methods.
+Consequently, accounting actions such as accounts payable operations rank among the business processes reaping the fruit of innovative advancement.
+This industry has recorded revolutionary changes since adopting sophisticated technology in its methods.
 Manual processes are being replaced with error-free automation, and AI is gradually improving the efficiency of AP processes.
-While these improvements have been building up for several years now, these are the accounts payable trends you should look out for in 2021.
+While these improvements have been building up for several years, these are the accounts payable trends you should look out for in 2021.

 1. Reliance on Cloud-based Software

 With the advent of process automation in the accounts payable sector comes the likelihood of increased complexities in its execution.
 This means that businesses will have more to complete within a short period.
 And for companies that cannot afford to employ AI all the way, this could affect their budget in a not-so-good way.

 For example, a business employing AI to capture invoices will need payment processing tools to make their AP seamless.
 And this could mean that different servers may need to be obtained for both processes – when storage is done physically.
 However, with the increased use of cloud-based software, companies can easily access most/all of their AP tools from a centralized platform.
 And the easy and remote access cloud-based solutions offer businesses will make it a desirable AP trend in the new year.

 Cybersecurity has always been a sensitive subject in industries actively adopting digital means of operation.
 It is one crucial issue that technologically inclined establishments need to pay attention to because technological advancements prompt an increased need to protect information shared on the internet.